DelNov/T-Flows/readme.md

 #
 # One can use it as a staring point for defining entries
 # in T-Flows' control file.
 These files are created at
-# the end of each call to Conver or Generate sub-programs.
+# the end of each call to Convert or Generate sub-programs.
 #
 # Each line starting with a # is, obviously, a comment.
 # Lines starting with ! or % are also skipped as comments.